-Winter grazing cattle were allowed ad libitum access to white salt and trace minerals and were supplemented with 3 lb/day on an as-fed basis of 30% crude protein all-natural cake.
+Winter grazing cattle were allowed ad libitum access to white salt and trace minerals and were supplemented with 3lb/day on an as-fed basis of 30% crude protein all-natural cake.
 During the winter grazing period of 2000-2001, cattle grazed as snow cover allowed for 53 days beginning November 15 on both the North and South Dakota study sites.
 During the dormant-season grazing period of 2001-2002, cattle grazed on the North Dakota site for 53 days beginning November 15.
 The cattle on the South Dakota site grazed for 35 days and animal numbers were increased to meet set stocking rate guidelines, as turn out was delayed until January 12 due to mechanical failures affecting the watering system.
+Cattle were allowed to graze at both the North Dakota and South Dakota sites for 53 days beginning on November 15 during the 2002-2003 and 2003-2004 winter grazing period.

-Table 1 shows ac/AUM comparisons of treatments and percent change in carrying capacities compared to the SL treatment (control).
+Table 1 reports ha/AUM comparisons of treatments and percent reduction in carrying capacities compared to the SL treatment (control).
 From a perspective of utilized AUMs, the dormant season only grazing treatments had reduced carrying capacities relative to season-long use, however, the FL treatment numerically increased carrying capacities slightly relative to season-long use (3.2 to 5.3%).